remram44/taguette/README.rst

 2. Navigate on the command line to the repository you've just cloned locally, using the ``cd`` command.
 To get help using ``cd``, use `this tutorial <https://swcarpentry.github.io/shell-novice/02-filedir/index.html>`__.
 3. Taguette uses `Poetry <https://poetry.eustace.io/>`__ for its packaging and dependency management.
 You will need to `install Poetry <https://poetry.eustace.io/docs/#installation>`__
 4. Install Taguette and its dependencies by running ``poetry install``.
 We recommend you run this inside of a `virtualenv or pipenv <https://docs.python-guide.org/dev/virtualenvs/>`__ if possible.
-5. You can start taguette in development mode using ``taguette --debug``.
+5. You can start taguette in development mode using ``taguette --debug`` (or ``taguette --debug server <config_file>``).
 This will start Tornado in debug mode, which means in particular that it will auto-restart every time you make changes.
 6. Navigate to `localhost:8000 <http://localhost:8000/>`__ to use Taguette!

 Getting Started